A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 On Delivery Day

 Once you’ve arrived at your new address, you’ll need to ensure you have a date with your moving company to unload, unpack, and reassemble (if applicable) your items.
-This is where it’s very helpful to have your own list of inventory, so you can check off items and document their condition when the movers start to unpack.
-Again, they’ll need to do all the unloading and unpacking, because items can still be damaged during move in.
+This is where it’s very helpful to have your own inventory list, so you can check off items and document their condition when the movers start to unpack.
+Again, they’ll need to do all the unloading and unpacking, because items can still be damaged during move-in.

 As they unload and unpack, go through and check off the numbered boxes on the inventory sheet, because if any items have been damaged, you’ll need to file a damage claim.
-While this can be another stressor, it will be taken care of if it was the fault of the military movers.
+While this can be another stressor, if the damage was the fault of the military movers, it will be taken care of.

 After everything is unpacked, the movers will clean up the boxes and packing materials and take them back with them.
 And you will have just completed a successful HHG move with military movers!

-When you use PODS for your PPM/DITY move, you can get reimbursed for what military movers would have cost.
+Not only is there a PODS military discount, but you can also get reimbursed for what military movers would have cost.

-Whether you decide to go with a military moving service or do a DITY/partial DITY with the help of a PODS portable storage container, you’ll need to make sure you’re organized and ready for moving day.
-Going the PPM/DITY route with PODS ensures you’ll be able to pack and load your items on your schedule, and you’ll be reimbursed for what it would have cost if you used military movers instead.
+Whether you decide to go with military moving services or a PPM with PODS, you’ll need to make sure you’re organized and ready for moving day.
+Going the PPM/DITY move route with PODS ensures you’ll be able to pack and load your items on your schedule, and you’ll be reimbursed for what it would have cost if you had used military movers instead.
 This means you may end up making a profit!
-And with PODS, you won’t have to worry about weight tickets and driving your household items to your new station.

 PODS also has the flexibility to deliver your container to your driveway or store it in a secure PODS Storage Center until you’re ready to unload it.
 And the best part?
-All Active, Retired, and Veteran members get an exclusive discount!
+All active, retired, and veteran members get an exclusive PODS military discount.

 Comments